libp2p/docs/content/reference/dos-mitigation.md

 make sure that there's no untrusted amplification mechanism (e.g. an untrusted node can force you to do 10x the work it does).
-A protocol-level reputation system can help (take a look at [GossipSub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) for inspiration) as well as logging misbehaving nodes and actioning those logs separately (see fail2ban below).
+A protocol-level reputation system can help (take a look at [GossipSub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) for inspiration) as well as logging misbehaving nodes and actioning those logs separately (see [fail2ban](#how-to-automate-blocking-with-fail2ban) below).

-Here are some more specific recommendations
+Below are some more specific recommendations

 ## Limit the number of connections your application needs